meedan/lapis/README.md

 * Define settings in `config.yml`
 * Generate your application `rails new <application name> -m <path to this file>`
 * For each model: create a method that creates an instance of this class at `lib/sample_data.rb`
-* Your controllers should inherit from `BaseApiController`
+* Your controllers should inherit from `BaseApiController`... generate them by running `rails g controller Api::V1::<ControllerName>`
 * By default, all controller actions require a valid token... you can `skip_before_filter :authenticate_from_token!` in order to avoid that
 * Document your API on files at `app/controllers/concerns/<controller name>_doc.rb`
+* Generate the documentation: `cd doc && make`